opossum-linux/dotfiles/README.md

 makepkg -si

-paru -S mcomix legcord anki
+paru -S mcomix equicord anki

 okay here's what i use with explanation why